MatheusGFagundes/NubankTextClustering/README.md

 # NubankTextClustering
-this repository regards text analytics and text clustering of complaints from reclame aqui
+this repository contains text analytics and text clustering of complaints from reclame aqui